 Your “professor” will be the world’s foremost authority on live-fire cooking—multi-award-winning, international best-selling author and television host Steven Raichlen.
 Esquire calls him “America’s grill master.”

 The theme of BBQ U 2019—“Smoke and Fire”—pays homage to Steven’s books, Project Smoke and Project Fire as well as his latest, The Brisket Chronicles, which is scheduled for release in mid-May 2019.
 In fact, this year’s tuition includes a copy of The Brisket Chonicles (or another title if publication is delayed for any reason).

 Each 3-day session kicks off with a meet-and-greet cocktail reception featuring a selection of small plates from many of the Broadmoor’s 20 restaurants, cafes, and lounges.

-You’ll spend the next three mornings at the Cheyenne Mountain Lodge, the magnificent timber and glass classroom and dining hall for BBQ U. Enjoy breakfast and coffee, then stroll outside to survey the “burn area” where more than three dozen grills and smokers have been assembled for your use.
+You’ll spend the next three mornings at the Cheyenne Mountain Lodge, the soaring timber and glass “classroom” for BBQ U. (A continental breakfast is served there daily from 8 to 9 a.m.)
+Morning coffee in hand, you’re welcome to preview the vast outdoor “burn area.”
+Take in the gorgeous panoramic views, breathe in fragrant wood smoke and mountain air, and survey the more than three dozen grills and smokers Steven and the Broadmoor have assembled for your use.

 –Toni Dash, blogger and BBQ U alumna